The Most Beautiful Places to Visit in Georgia

 Arabia Mountain is one of only 49 National Heritage Areas in the country, i.e., places recognized by Congress as sites where historic, cultural, and natural resources combine to form cohesive, nationally important landscapes.
 What you’ll appreciate most, though, is its starkly beautiful granite landscapes, incredible, awe-inducing views, and dozens of brilliantly colored rare plant species.
 If a more serene place exists, we haven’t found it yet.

 A public garden and resort on 14,000 acres of beautiful Appalachian foothills near Pine Mountain, Callaway Gardens is teeming with gorgeous views of multiple multi-acre kaleidoscopic flower gardens, and much more, including some legit golf course action, too.
-Practically all of its indoor and recreational activities have reopened as well, so don’t forget your mask while enjoying all of the experiences that Callaway Gardens has to offer.

 This 54-acre site is the most intact Mississippian culture (a mound-building Native American civilization) site in the Southeast, and it features six earthen mounds, a plaza, village site, borrow pits, and a defensive ditch.
 Artifacts at this archaeological site include huge, hand-carved stone effigies that still have some original pigments.
 No doubt: This is one of the coolest history lessons you'll ever have.

 Yes, that’s in Georgia.
 While some people may think that little, if anything, south of Atlanta is noteworthy, Providence Canyon State Park proves them wrong.
 The 1,000-plus-acre park contains Providence Canyon, which is known as “Georgia’s Little Grand Canyon” because the massive, up-to-150-foot gullies resemble the real thing so closely.
 They definitely look like nothing else you’ll find in the Peach State.